jonmikeli/azureiotdevicesimulator5-dps/README.md

 # Azure IoT Device Simulator (.NET 5) - DPS version - Readme

 ## New features
 This version of the Azure IoT Device Simulator integrates the use of a DPS (Device Provisioning Service).
-For now, it implements provisioning based on:
+It implements provisioning based on:
  - group enrollment with:
    - symmetric keys
    - CA X509 certificates